ideaplexus/blinkid-verify-react-native/README.md

-# BlinkID SDK wrapper for React Native
+# BlinkIDVerify SDK wrapper for React Native

 This repository contains example wrapper for BlinkIDVerify native SDK for Android and iOS.
 For 100% of features and maximum control, consider using native SDK.